Rues de Vienne

 2

-The former imperial stables now house the Leopold and its Schieles, facing Maria Theresa's twins: the Kunsthistorisches and the Natural History Museum.
-Behind, Neubau climbs towards Spittelberg, its Biedermeier houses, makers and bistros.
-The MQ courtyards turn into an urban lounge at the first fine weather.
-The flip side: the charming addresses are small and fill fast, and Mariahilfer Strasse funnels its shopping crowd.
+The former imperial stables house the Leopold Museum and its Schieles, right across from Empress Maria Theresa's twin museums: the Kunsthistorisches Museum and the Natural History Museum.
+Just behind them, Neubau climbs toward Spittelberg with its Biedermeier townhouses and bistros.
+The courtyards of the MQ turn into an open-air living room as soon as the weather warms up.
+The trade-off: charming spots here are on the smaller side and book up fast, while Mariahilfer Strasse draws heavy shopping crowds.

 Where to stay in this area